sigasi/sigasi_insights/content/tech/sigasi-keyboard-shortcuts-cheat-sheet.md

 Please refer to the manual page on [Keyboard Shortcuts](/manual/keyshortcuts).

-Direct link to a pdf with all [Keyboard Shortcuts](/resources/keyboard-shortcuts.pdf).
+Direct link to a PDF with all [Keyboard Shortcuts](/resources/keyboard-shortcuts.pdf).